Sample Complexity Bounds for Linear Constrained MDPs with a Generative Model: Problem Formulation

 \begin{definition}[Generative Model] A {generative model} $\mathsf{Gen}$ for an MDP is an oracle that, given any state-action pair $(s, a)$, returns an independent sample of the next state $s' \sim P(\cdot \mid s, a)$. \end{definition}

 Assuming access to such a generative model, we aim to characterize the sample complexity (number of times $\mathsf{Gen}$ is queried) required to return a near-optimal policy $\bar{\pi}$.
-Specifically, given a target error $\epsilon > 0$, we consider two different definitions of optimality.

-\textbf{Relaxed feasibility}: We require $\bar{\pi}$ to achieve an approximately optimal reward value, while allowing it to have a small constraint violation.
+Specifically, given a target error $\epsilon > 0$, we consider two different definitions of optimality. \\ \textbf{Relaxed feasibility}: We require $\bar{\pi}$ to achieve an approximately optimal reward value, while allowing it to have a small constraint violation.
 Formally, we aim to find a $\bar{\pi}$ such that,

 \textbf{Strict feasibility}: We require $\bar{\pi}$ to achieve an approximately optimal reward value, while simultaneously demanding zero constraint violation.
 Formally,we aim to find a $\bar{\pi}$ such that,